gopollock/public-api/README.md

 Classtime server works on gRCP-based API.
 In this repository under [the services directory](https://github.com/gopollock/public-api/tree/main/services), you would be able to find all interface definitions and protobuf messages.
 However, we also support plain JSON requests based protobuf messages.

-To become familiar with service usage you could jump right [into examples](https://github.com/gopollock/public-api/tree/main/flow-examples) and find a flow for your use-case.
-Or you could follow this readMe for some general explanations and examples.
+To become familiar with service usage you could jump right into specific [flow examples](https://github.com/gopollock/public-api/tree/main/flow-examples).
+Or you could follow this ReadMe for some general explanations and examples.

 ## Interface sample